 The stereo soundstage of this soundbar is decent.
 It's ever so slightly wider than the bar itself and sounds very focused.
 You can easily tell that objects come from an accurate pinpoint location rather than a general area, like they do when listening to the Bose Soundbar 500, which sounds more diffused.

-The Yamaha YAS-209 has good stereo dynamics.
+The Yamaha YAS-209 has decent stereo dynamics.
 While it doesn't get as loud as the Sony HT-G700, it should still satisfy most listeners.
 There isn't much compression at max volume either, which is great.

 The stereo total harmonic distortion performance is good.
 The THD is within good limits and there's no significant jump under heavier loads.
 This means that the sound should still be clear and pure, even at max volume.